awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 Under certain workloads, setting this parameter can improve performance and decrease I/O requirements\.
 For more information about the `stats_temp_directory`, see [ the PostgreSQL documentation\.](https://www.postgresql.org/docs/current/static/runtime-config-statistics.html#GUC-STATS-TEMP-DIRECTORY)\.

-To set up a RAM disk for your `stats_temp_directory`, set the `rds.pg_stat_ramdisk_size` parameter to a nonzero value in the parameter group used by your DB instance\.
-The parameter value is in MB\.
-You must reboot the DB instance before the change takes effect\.
+To set up a RAM disk for your `stats_temp_directory`, set the `rds.pg_stat_ramdisk_size` parameter to an integer literal value in the parameter group used by your DB instance\.
+This parameter denotes MB, so you must use an integer value\.
+Expressions, formulas, and functions aren't valid for the `rds.pg_stat_ramdisk_size` parameter\.
+Be sure to reboot the DB instance so that the change takes effect\.
 For information about setting parameters, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 For example, the following AWS CLI command sets the RAM disk parameter to 256 MB\.